Alacritty vs. Kitty: Best High-Performance Linux Terminal

 include ~/.config/kitty/local.conf

 Both work well with dotfile repos.
-Kitty’s live extras feel friendlier when you’re trying out themes and layouts.
+Kitty’s live tools feel nicer when you try themes and layouts.

 WezTerm terminal with multiple panes and GPU-accelerated rendering